Coachella Valley Lakers

-The South Bay Lakers are an American professional basketball team based in Los Angeles, California, that competes in the NBA G League.
+The Coachella Valley Lakers are an American professional basketball team in the NBA G League based in Thousand Palms, California.
 Founded in 2006 as the Los Angeles D-Fenders, the team is owned by the Los Angeles Lakers, who were the first National Basketball Association (NBA) franchise to own a D-League team.
-The team was renamed for its metro region after the 2016–17 D-League season, when it moved home games from the Toyota Sports Center in El Segundo to the nearby UCLA Health Training Center, a new practice facility for the Los Angeles Lakers.
+The team was renamed to the South Bay Lakers for its metro region after the 2016–17 D-League season, when it moved home games from the Toyota Sports Center in El Segundo to the nearby UCLA Health Training Center, a new practice facility for the Los Angeles Lakers.
+After the 2025–26 NBA G League season, the team was relocated to Coachella Valley and renamed the Coachella Valley Lakers.
+Their home games were moved to the Acrisure Arena in Thousand Palms.

 All games are broadcast in streaming audio from the team's website and on the NBA's Futurecast web channel.
 On December 21, 2012, the D-Fenders announced a telecast agreement with TWC SportsNet Channel (now Spectrum SportsNet).